Non-cooperation movement (2024): Security crisis

 Following the resignation of Sheikh Hasina, police were absent from their duties, leading to a surge in burglaries and thefts in residential areas of Dhaka.
 These incidents caused widespread panic among residents, who were compelled to guard their neighborhoods at night.
 Reports indicted the presence of robbers on 6 and 7 August.
 During this time, banks and ATM booths were nearly out of cash due to the security crisis.
 In response, anti-robbery committees were established throughout the city.
 Additionally, residents used social media platforms to prevent further burglaries.
 Numerous weapons were also looted from police stations and security installations nationwide.
 By 3 September, authorities had recovered at least 3,880 firearms, 286,353 rounds of ammunition, 22,201 tear gas shells, and 2,139 sound grenades.
 More than 500 prisoners set free by mobs during the violence also several banned terror outfit chiefs including ABT Chief Jashimuddin Rahmani released on Bail.

 Constitutional crisis

-An ongoing constitutional crisis emerged in Bangladesh on 5 August 2024, after the Prime Minister, Sheikh Hasina, resigned and went to India as protesters stormed her residence and office in Dhaka during a massive mass uprising.
+A constitutional crisis emerged in Bangladesh on 5 August 2024, after the Prime Minister, Sheikh Hasina, resigned and went to India as protesters stormed her residence and office in Dhaka during a massive mass uprising.
 Hasina's resignation triggered the constitutional crisis because the Constitution of Bangladesh has no provisions for an interim government or any other form of government in the event that the prime minister resigns and the parliament is dissolved.
 Although Article 123 of the constitution mandates general elections within 90 days following the dissolution of parliament, no clear guidelines exist for the powers and structure of an interim government.

 Three days after her exile, an interim government was formed, with Muhammad Yunus sworn in as Chief Adviser.
-Following the oath-taking of the interim government, The interim government has established a Constitutional Reform Commission to prepare a roadmap for the next election.
+Following the oath-taking of the interim government, The interim government has established a Constitutional Reform Commission and National Consensus Commission to prepare a roadmap for the next election.